threedworld-mit/tdw/Documentation/lessons/core_concepts/avatars.md

-# Core concepts: Avatars and cameras
+# Core Concepts: Avatars and Cameras

 As mentioned [earlier](1.2.2_commands.md), TDW doesn't impose metaphors regarding what an agent is or whether there needs to be one at all.